-Employees may utilize his/her Illness/Injury leave days for absences due to:
+Employees may use his/her earned sick time for absences due to:

-- Physical or mental illness, injury, or health condition of the employee or his or her family member - Medical diagnosis, care, or treatment of the employee or employee's family member - Preventative care of the employee or his or her family member - Closure of the employee's primary workplace by order of a public official due to a public health emergency - The care of his or her child whose school or place of care has been closed by order of a public official due to a public health emergency - The employee's or his or her family member's exposure to a communicable disease that would jeopardize the health of others as determined by health authorities or a health care provider - For domestic violence and sexual assault situations, employees may use paid medical leave for the following: - Medical care or psychological or other counseling - o Receiving services from a victim services organization - Relocation - Obtaining legal services - Participation in any civil or criminal proceedings related to or resulting from the domestic violence or sexual assault
+- The employee's or his/her family member's physical or mental illness, injury, or health condition; medical diagnosis, care, or treatment of mental or physical illness, injury, or health condition; or preventative medical care. - Closure of the employee's place of business by order of a public official due to a public health emergency. - The care of an employee's child whose school or place of care has been closed by order of a public official due to a public health emergency. - The employee's or his or her family member's exposure to a communicable disease that would jeopardize the health of others as determined by health authorities or a health care provider, whether or not the employee or family member has actually contracted the communicable disease. - If the employee or the employee's family member is a victim of domestic violence or sexual assault, for medical care or psychological or other counseling for physical or psychological injury or disability, to obtain services from a victim services organization, to relocate due to domestic violence or sexual assault, to obtain legal services, or to participate in any civil or criminal proceedings related to or resulting from the domestic violence or sexual assault. - For meetings at a child's school or place of care related to the child's health or disability, or the effects of domestic violence or sexual assault on the child